 When you launch Spatial Studio, the sign in window will prompt you to enter your Spatial Account details.

-If your Spatial account is not associated with a space, Studio will begin in Local Mode.
+If your Spatial account is not associated with a space, Spatial Studio will begin in Local Mode.
 Local Mode is a generic space that allows creators to build scenes and later associate them with their Spatial account.
 Local Mode will play a stereo rendering of your Spatial scene using your computer audio or with headphones via Spatial Headspace.

 Selecting Your Space

 Once you are signed in, you can choose the site and space you would like your scene to be played in the Space & Deployment window located in the Menu Bar Spatial Studio > Preferences.

 Select the Site (the location of your deployment) from the drop down menu.
 Site selection will populate available Spaces.
 Select the Space you will be working with.

-You have the option to select Local Mode.
-Local mode sums the outputs of every Object and sends them through your computer audio creating a stereo rendering of your Spatial Scene and operates without connecting to a Space.
+Local mode creates a stereo rendering of your Spatial Scene and operates without connecting to a Space.
 Setting to local mode will set the default space to Local, indicated on the canvas.
-Currently local mode does not support external audio interfaces or multi-channel outputs.

 The Scene overview is a hierarchy of Objects and input events within the Scene.
 The Scene overview includes Objects, tags, triggers and motion paths.
 It contains the order of Objects and respective soundsets creating the auditory Spatial experience of a Scene.

-The Scene list is the left panel in Studio.
-There are two distinct list views: Objects list and Input Events list.
+The leftmost panel in Spatial Studio (by default) is the Scene Overview.
+There are two distinct list views: Objects List and Input Events List.

 Set of triggers which change, enable or disable and manipulate the component parts of a Scene.
 By selecting the Input Events tab, the toolbar functions will change.
 Read more about Input Event Properties.